argolab/dyna-R/README.md

 # Dyna-R

-The Dyna programming language built on R-exprs
+The Dyna programming language built on R-exprs.

+Paper about the internals of this system can be found [here](http://cs.jhu.edu/~mfl/#Evaluation%20of%20Logic%20Programs%20with%20Built-Ins%20and%20Aggregation%3A%20A%20Calculus%20for%20Bag%20Relations).

-## install instructions
+## Install Instructions
 ```
 git clone git@github.com:matthewfl/dyna-R.git
 cd dyna-R